-NFDI4Culture structures its work programme into six task areas along the research data life cycle.
-A seventh task area includes all steering committees, the administrative tasks and the communication and decision-making processes in the consortium.
+NFDI4Culture has structured its work programme into six task areas, each corresponding to different stages of the research data life cycle.
+A seventh task area encompasses the management, including steering committees, administrative tasks, as well as the communication and decision-making processes within the consortium.

 NFDI4Culture divides its work programme into six operative task areas that can be aligned to the different stages of the research data life cycle, thereby allowing for reasonable overlaps and cross-sectional flexibility.
 A seventh task area encompasses all governance and administrative measures and joins together communication and decision-making processes.